Brenda Starr, Reporter

 Messick aspired to have a comic strip and worked evenings to assemble a portfolio.
 She had eight possible strips to pitch by the time she began contacting newspapers.
 Among them were Streamline Babies, which was about two independent women moving to New York; another was about a woman pirate (this idea was probably because of the success of Terry and the Pirates by Milton Caniff, first published in 1934).
 But the one strip idea that finally got a reluctant go-ahead was Brenda Starr, Reporter.

-Messick’s name change from Dalia to Dale clearly explains that the going was not easy for a female cartoonist, though there had been a few before her who had made it.
+Messick’s name change from Dalia to Dale signals that it was likely not easy to make it as a female cartoonist.
+There had been a few who started in commercial art.
 Grace Drayton (1877-1936) specialized in drawing children, and her characters went on to be the Campbell’s Soup Kids.
 Another female artist was Nell Brinkley (1886-1944) who created the Brinkley girl; the Brinkley character was a glamorous working girl who spanned from 1913 to almost 1940, and Messick must certainly have been influenced by her.

 Another working woman had also appeared in the comics and had very popular from 1920 on.
 However, Winnie Winkle, Breadwinner, was male-produced; it was created and drawn by Martin Branner.

-When Messick had a meeting with the Chicago Tribune-New York News syndicate publisher, Joseph Medill Patterson, Patterson was not enthusiastic.
-His right-hand aid, journalist Mollie Slott (1893-1967) advocated for Messick and Brenda Starr, and Patterson reluctantly agreed to experiment with the strip in a newspaper supplement, not on the regular funny pages.
-(Patterson had run Winnie Winkle so his hesitancy may have been about working with a female cartoonist or about Brenda’s sex appeal.)
+When Messick met with the Chicago Tribune-New York News syndicate publisher, Joseph Medill Patterson, Patterson was not enthusiastic.
+His right-hand aid, journalist Mollie Slott (1893-1967), advocated for Messick and Brenda Starr.
+Patterson reluctantly agreed to experiment with the strip in a newspaper supplement, not on the regular funny pages.
+(Patterson published Winnie Winkle.
+His hesitancy may have been about working with a female cartoonist or about Brenda’s sex appeal.)

-The character proved popular.
+The character was popular with readers.
 By 1945 Messick had moved from a Sunday strip to producing a daily strip for syndication, making her the first woman cartoonist whose strip was syndicated.